ICVA Assessment Grant Program

 Information regarding the application timeline and process may be found below.

-2023 Timeline for the Grant Application Process
+2024 Timeline for the Grant Application Process

-• June 30: Deadline for Letter of Intent
+June 30: Deadline for Letter of Intent

-• August 1: Full Proposal invitation
+August 1: Invitation to submit Full Proposal

-• January 2024: Applicants notified of awards
+January 2025: Applicants notified of awards

 Questions regarding the grant competition or inquiries about how best to proceed, please contact us